grpc/proposal/A102-xds-grpc-service.md

     Will be base64-encoded on the wire, unless the pure binary metadata extension from [gRFC G1: True Binary
     Metadata](G1-true-binary-metadata.md) is used.

+The following fields will *not* be used:
-- `envoy_grpc`: This field is not used.
-See "Rationale" section below for details.
+- `envoy_grpc`: See "Rationale" section below for details.
-- `retry_policy`: This field is not used.
-If retries are needed, they should be configured in the [service config](https://github.com/grpc/grpc/blob/master/doc/service_config.md) for the side-channel service, or by using xDS in the side-channel.
+- `retry_policy`: If retries are needed, they should be configured in the [service config](https://github.com/grpc/grpc/blob/master/doc/service_config.md) for the side-channel service, or by using xDS in the side-channel.